uxlfoundation/foundation/doc/uxl-foundation-charter.rst

 build and testing resources for targets to improve support for these.
 Project

-Potential contributors can contact the project team through the Slack channel or mailing lists to talk to the project maintainers about helping with this work.
+Potential contributors can contact the project team through the `Slack`_ channel or `mailing list`_ to talk to the project maintainers and the community about helping with this work.

 Distribution
 ------------